-As stated within the Annual Results Report for the year ended 31 March 2023, our external Auditors anticipate that no risks will be identified in their value for money commentary and that an unqualified audit opinion on the financial statements will be issued.
+In accordance with national requirements we have also been monitoring expenditure during the Pandemic.
+As stated within the Annual Results Report for the year ended 31 March 2023, our external Auditors anticipate issuing an xx conclusion and an xx audit opinion on the financial statements. (to be provided).